TritonDataCenter/sdc-manta/docs/man/man1/manta-oneach.md

 arbitrary set of Manta components.
 Manta components include:

 * **non-global zones**, which make up most Manta components.
-Each zone is associated with a service like "webapi", "jobsupervisor", "loadbalancer", and the like.
+Each zone is associated with a service like "webapi", "loadbalancer", and the like.
   See manta-adm(1).
 * **global zones**, which represent the operating system context on each compute node.
 Manta has agent components that run in global zones.
 Operating on global zones can also be useful for fetching system-wide metrics or